Monolith Card Review

 TKN Token and Gas Savings

-Here is something most reviews skip over - the TKN token actually serves a purpose beyond speculation.
+Something most reviews skip over: the TKN token actually serves a purpose beyond speculation.
 When you hold TKN in your Monolith wallet, you get discounts on the gas fees for card top-ups.
-Given that Ethereum gas can spike during busy periods, this matters more than you might think.
-I bought a small stack of TKN back in 2022 when gas was regularly hitting 100+ gwei.
-The savings were noticeable, especially since I top up my card weekly for groceries and transport.
+Given that Ethereum gas can spike during busy periods — periods when gas has historically hit 100+ gwei — this matters more than it might appear.
+Per Monolith's documentation, the savings are most noticeable for users who top up frequently, such as weekly for everyday spending.
 The token is not widely traded, which is both good and bad.
 Less liquidity means wider spreads if you want to buy or sell large amounts.
 But it also means less speculative volatility affecting the utility.
 You do not need TKN to use Monolith - it just makes the gas costs more bearable during network congestion.

 EU and UK Availability

 Monolith built their service specifically for European users, and it shows.
 The card works across the EU and UK with no foreign transaction fees within Europe.
-I have used it in Germany, France, Spain, and Portugal without issues.
 Apple Pay and Google Pay integration means you rarely need the physical card.
-One thing that caught me off guard initially - the card is issued in GBP or EUR depending on your location.
+One notable detail: the card is issued in GBP or EUR depending on your location.
 After Brexit, this created some complexity for UK users spending in the EU and vice versa.
 The currency conversion is handled at Visa rates, which are fair but not zero-cost.
-For fellow Europeans who travel frequently within the EU, this works well.
-The limits feel designed for everyday spending rather than large purchases.
-If you need to buy a car with crypto, look elsewhere.
-For coffee, dinners, and monthly bills?
-Monolith handles it fine.
+For Europeans who travel frequently within the EU, this setup works well.
+The limits are designed for everyday spending rather than large purchases — if you need to buy a car with crypto, look elsewhere.
+For coffee, dinners, and monthly bills, Monolith handles it fine.

 Security and Self-Custody

 The security model here differs fundamentally from centralized cards like Crypto.com.
-Your crypto never sits on Monolith servers.
-They cannot freeze your wallet funds because they do not control them.
-Only when you initiate a top-up do tokens leave your smart contract and move to their system for EUR/GBP conversion.
-I tested the recovery process after getting a new phone.
-The seed phrase backup restored everything correctly, including my token whitelist settings.
-The biometric authentication adds convenience without compromising the underlying self-custody model.
-One honest downside - if you lose your seed phrase, nobody can help you.
+User crypto never sits on Monolith servers.
+Monolith cannot freeze wallet funds because they do not control them.
+Only when a top-up is initiated do tokens leave the smart contract and move to their system for EUR/GBP conversion.
+The seed phrase backup recovery process restores everything correctly, including token whitelist settings.
+Biometric authentication adds convenience without compromising the underlying self-custody model.
+One honest downside - if the seed phrase is lost, nobody can help recover it.
 There is no customer support reset option.
 This is the trade-off for true self-custody.
 For users coming from traditional banking, this responsibility can feel uncomfortable at first.
-But after using it for over two years, I appreciate that my funds cannot be frozen by a compliance department having a bad day.
+But long-term users typically appreciate that funds cannot be frozen by a compliance department.

 Fees and Spending Limits

 No annual fee, no monthly fee, no card issuance fee.
 That already puts Monolith ahead of several competitors.
 The catch?
 Lower spending limits than centralized alternatives.
 Daily spending caps at 7,500 EUR and monthly at 20,000 EUR.
-For my usage pattern, this works fine.
-I mostly use it for daily expenses - groceries, restaurants, transit.
-The ATM withdrawal fee of 2% stings a bit.
-I avoid ATM use when possible, preferring to pay directly with the card.
+For everyday expenses - groceries, restaurants, transit - these limits are sufficient.
+The ATM withdrawal fee of 2% is worth minimizing.
 No foreign transaction fee within Europe is a genuine plus for travelers.
-The real cost you should watch is Ethereum gas.
-Top-ups require an on-chain transaction, and gas prices vary wildly.
-During the 2021 bull run, I paid over 30 EUR in gas for a single top-up.
-These days with layer 2 adoption reducing mainnet congestion, it is usually under 5 EUR.
-The TKN token discounts help here.
+The real cost to watch is Ethereum gas.
+Top-ups require an on-chain transaction, and gas prices vary widely.
+During the 2021 bull run, single top-ups cost over 30 EUR in gas.
+With layer 2 adoption reducing mainnet congestion, top-up gas costs are typically under 5 EUR.
+The TKN token discounts help reduce this further.

 Monolith Card Rewards and Cashback: What You Actually Earn